rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/load_balancer_tls_proxy/index.md

 #### HAProxy HTTP deny rules

-The `deploy-haproxy-configuration` terraform module can be used for deploying the key-values to Consul for configuring HTTP deny rules.
+The `deploy-haproxy-configuration` terraform module can be used to deploy key-values to Consul for configuring HTTP deny rules.

 For example, HTTP deny rules can be deployed with the following code: